kaijun123/SimpleChat/README.md

   - https://github.com/redis/node-redis

 ### TODO:
-- Look into whether multiple producers are needed and how to create a pool of producers to choose from
 - Look into bulk inserts for the db to speed up the db inserts
 - Add history api to get all the past messages